-French photographer Laurent Laporte splits his time between his flat in Paris and his van in the Basque country, but travels globally every time he gets the chance.
-One of his recent trips was to Tibet, where a photoshoot with “an elegant French explorer for a tailored shirt brand” went brilliantly haywire.
+Laurent Laporte splits his time between his Parisian flat and his van in the Basque country, but travels the rest of the world whenever he gets the chance.
+One of his recent trips took the French photographer to Tibet, where a shoot starring an elegant French explorer and a tailored shirt brand went brilliantly haywire.

-The shoot was meant to happen on a traditional trip that would take in local horses, porcelain and wines, but the explorer changed plans last minute, instead dragging Laporte up a 5000m mountain with no real game plan or equipment.
+By the time Laporte was half way up a Tibetan mountain, there were no 4x4s or monks to be seen.
+For a time, things looked bleak.
 “The oxygen was already low there and each move was exhausting,” says Laporte.
-“We arrived at the summit, which was covered in snow and he told me that he forgot the snow rackets, so we walked together in the deep snow and he was trying to break into every little wooden shack to find a place to crash.”
+“We arrived at the summit, which was covered in snow and the explorer told me that he forgot the snow rackets, so we walked together in the deep snow while he was trying to break into every little wooden shack to find a place to crash.

 The pair eventually found a hut that was packed full of snow and camped out for the night.
 “All through the night, I had to put my face on the wet, cold floor, so as not to inhale smoke from the fire we’d made to stay warm.
 I put all my stuff to dry near the fire, then the day after, my shoes were melted and I had to finish the trip with holes in my soles.”

 The pair made it back in one piece, and despite the unexpected change to the itinerary, Laporte still rates it as one of his best trips ever.
 “Even if I hated this guy at this time, I admired his physical condition and acceptance of pain,” says the photographer.